telerik/blazor-docs/components/sankey/elements/nodes.md

 # Sankey Nodes

 The Sankey diagram Nodes are rectangular elements that are being connected.
-They can be source and target for the [links]{%slug sankey-links%}.
+They can be source and target for the [links]({%slug sankey-links%}).
 This article explains how to customize the nodes in the UI for Blazor Sankey diagram.

 >tip Each setting applies to all nodes in the Sankey diagram.
 If you want to provide different settings for the separate nodes, [customize them through the data source]({%slug sankey-data-binding%}#customize-elements-through-data).